This is the multi-page printable view of this section. Click here to print.

 The DBL is sized at approximately 40,000 URLs.
 Should memory exhaustion occur due to multiple Profile usage, ensure to manage your device(s) to avoid such a situation by performance and log monitoring.

-To continue with this configuration guide you must first raise a request via the Samurai MDR application.
+To continue with this configuration guide you must first submit a ticket via the Samurai MDR portal.
 Add the following information within your request:

 Submit the ticket and you will hear back from us with additional information (e.g DBL URL) to continue with the configuration below.